raspberrypilearning/testing-vision/en/step_3.md

 --- /task ---

-Notice that, at the same time as loading the image, you're tellling TensorFlow to resize it to 224 x 224 pixels.
+Notice that, at the same time as you load the image, you tell TensorFlow to resize it to 224 x 224 pixels.
 That's because this is the size of image VGG16 was trained to recognise.
 This does mean that you should try to use images that are close to square.

 --- task ---